liferay/liferay-screens/ios/README.md

 ```Objective-C
 #import "LiferayScreens-Swift.h"
 ```
-If you get tired of adding the same imports over and over again, you can add a precompiler header file using the following steps:
+To avoid adding the same imports over and over again, you can add a precompiler header file by using the following steps:

 1. Create the file `PrefixHeader.pch` and add it to your project.